Good Character is Important for Success in Life

-You character is important in that it determines how well you can achieve your goals, as well as whether others want to deal with you and how they act toward you.
+Good character is important for success in your life, because it determines how well you can achieve your goals, whether others want to deal with you, and how well you fit in your groups.

 Questions you may have include: